 About Trans*Formational Change, LLC

 The work of Trans*Formational Change draws on a social justice education and equity model, which assumes that systems of oppression are intertwined and operate on multiple, inseparable levels - individual, interpersonal, institutional/organizational, and societal.
 The most effective equity work addresses them all, even as at times it is necessary to focus on a specific piece of the puzzle.
 Ultimately, every person, group, and entity has the capacity to unlearn, relearn, and play a role in moving all of us closer to collective freedom and liberation.
 It is Trans*Formational Change's core mission to help trans*form people, institutions, and organizations by centering the leadership and priorities of those most in the margins.
-This mission and the philosophy behind it is informed by critical race theory, critical trans politics, and intersectional feminisms.
+This mission and the philosophy behind it is informed by critical race theory, critical trans politics, intersectional feminisms, and queer theory.

 About T.J.
 Jourian, Ph.D.